casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/calltable-serialization.md

 - `fields` - field which is an ordered collection of [Field](#field).
 This collection is serialized as a Vec&lt;Field&gt; in the "regular" `Binary Serialization Standard` schema.
 The invariants for `fields` are:
   - for each f<sub>i</sub>, f<sub>j</sub> given `i` < `j` implies f<sub>i</sub>.index < f<sub>j</sub>.index
   - for each f<sub>i</sub>, f<sub>j</sub> given `i` < `j` implies f<sub>i</sub>.offset < f<sub>j</sub>.offset
 - `bytes` - field which is an amorphous blob of bytes serialized as `Bytes` in the "regular" `Binary Serialization Standard` schema.
+Bear in mind that this field will be serialized by appending first a `u32` integer (number of bytes) than the raw bytes payload.

 A <span id="field">`Field`</span> consists of: